ibm-cloud-docs/Registry/ts_manifest_error_type.md

 To resolve the problem, complete the following steps:
 {: tsResolve}

-1. Pull the image that you tried to tag by running the following command, where `<source_image>` is your source image name:
+1. Pull the image that you tried to tag by running the following command, where `SOURCE_IMAGE` is your source image name:

     ```txt
-    docker pull <source_image>
+    docker pull SOURCE_IMAGE
     ```
     {: pre}

-2. Tag your local copy of the image that you pulled in the previous step by running the following command, where `<target_image>` is your new image name:
+2. Tag your local copy of the image that you pulled in the previous step by running the following command, where `TARGET_IMAGE` is your new image name:

     ```txt
-    docker tag <source_image> <target_image>
+    docker tag SOURCE_IMAGE TARGET_IMAGE
     ```
     {: pre}

 3. Push the image that you tagged in the previous step by running the following command:

     ```txt
-    docker push <target_image>
+    docker push TARGET_IMAGE
     ```
     {: pre}